 Why Should I File a Cerebral Palsy Lawsuit?

 Some cases of cerebral palsy are preventable, especially if they were the result of medical malpractice.

-Examples of medical malpractice may include:
+Examples of medical malpractice resulting in brain injury and cerebral palsy include:

 - Improperly handling the baby during delivery

 - Improperly responding to a medical emergency during delivery

 - Improperly responding to infant distress and lack of oxygen (hypoxia)

 - Using excessive force with forceps or vacuum delivery

 A cerebral palsy medical malpractice lawsuit may help families receive life-changing financial compensation.
 This compensation can be used to pay for your child’s cerebral palsy treatment, as your child may require a lifetime of care depending on the severity of their condition.

 According to the Centers for Disease Control and Prevention (CDC), lifetime care for a child with cerebral palsy is estimated to cost over $1 million.